MicrosoftDocs/quantum-docs-pr/articles/user-guide/language/types.md

 An array value can be written in Q# source code by using square brackets around the elements of an array, as in `[PauliI, PauliX, PauliY, PauliZ]`.
 The type of an array literal is determined by the common base type of all items in the array.
+Hence trying to construct an array with elements that have no common base type will raise an error.
+See [arrays of callables](xref:microsoft.quantum.guide.expressions#arrays-of-callables) for an example of this.

 > [!WARNING]
 > The elements of an array cannot be changed after the array has been created.